prasy03/UCB-Capstone-Mar2026/README.md

 This section is currently work in progress

-Outline for project
+## Outline for project

-*Link to notebook*
+* Link to Jupyter Notebook: [link](https://github.com/prasy03/UCB-Capstone-Mar2026/blob/main/Sylvester-Capstone-V1.ipynb)

 ###